clintre/ultramarine-fastfetch-rice/README.md

 # ultramarine-fastfetch-rice
 Fastfetch rice for Ultramarine.
 Recommend using a Nerd Font.
 In the example, FiraCode Nerd Font is being used.
-Some terminals, especially GTK based terminals do not support images well in FastFetch.
+For clear image, this uses the kitty image protocol.
+Know to work on: kitty, konsole, wezterm
+Lower Graphics on: Gnome Terminal, Ptyxis, Alacritty
 I have set the logo-type to auto, as a failback.
 The logo is not as crisp on those terminals.
-Terminals like Kitty, Wezterm, and Konsole have been tested to work.

 ![example](https://github.com/user-attachments/assets/c6f165de-54ee-4e1c-bbc3-3d0d8cd0308b)